datacarpentry/image-processing/episodes/02-image-basics.md

 >## Coordinate system
 >
 > When we process images, we can access, examine, and / or change
-> the color of any pixel we wish.
+> the colour of any pixel we wish.
 > To do this, we need some convention on how to access pixels
 > individually; a way to give each one a name, or an address of a sort.
 >